Bisalkumar/Weather_Forecaster/readme.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### Acknowledgement
-Special thanks to tinkter for their comprehensive gui library.
+-Special thanks to tinkter for their comprehensive gui library.
-Appreciation to all contributors and testers for making this game better.
+-Appreciation to all contributors and testers for making this better.